 In most cases, medication is used as an aid to therapy although there are instances when they work on their own.
 The kind of medication prescribed to a patient depends on several factors including their ability to begin therapy and how well they are doing in the sessions.

 Selective Serotonin Reuptake Inhibitors (SSRIs), is a type of antidepressant usually prescribed to people with panic disorder.
-Currently, health professionals in the UK can prescribe either of these medicines: citalopram, dapoxetine, escitalopram, fluoxetine, fluvoxamine, paroxetine, sertraline, vortioxetine.
+Currently, GPs or psychiatrists in the UK can prescribe either of these medicines: citalopram, dapoxetine, escitalopram, fluoxetine, fluvoxamine, paroxetine, sertraline, vortioxetine.

 If SSRI is not suitable for a patient, tricyclic antidepressants are prescribed instead.
 In severe cases, anti-seizure or anti-epilepsy medication like pregabalin are given to the patient.

-A short course of sedatives like diazepam or clonazepam is also an option but this has to be closely monitored by the doctor as they can be addicted.
+A short course of sedatives like diazepam or clonazepam is also an option but this has to be closely monitored by the doctor as they can be addictive.

 What to Do During a Panic Attack